 This subject tracking of AF-C will even work in conjunction with continuous shooting.
-If you keep the Shutter Button fully pressed and continue to take photos, even at 9 (Z 7) or 12 (Z 6) frames per second, the camera will (ideally) keep focusing on the moving subject.
+If you keep the Shutter Button fully pressed and continue to take photos, even at 10 (Z 7II) or 14 (Z 6II) frames per second, the camera will (ideally) keep focusing on the moving subject.
 As you can imagine, this is effective for tracking a player running across a field, a dog running toward you, a toddler in action, or a bird moving across the frame.
-Note that when shooting with Continuous High, not every shot may be in sharp focus as the camera sometimes can't keep up and accurately predict the subject's speed or location.
+Note that when shooting with Continuous High or Continuous High (extended), not every shot may be in sharp focus as the camera sometimes can't keep up and accurately predict the subject's speed or location.

-While other Nikon models have an AF-A Focus Mode that automatically switches from AF-S to AF-C if a still subject starts moving, the Z 7 and Z 6 do not offer this option.
+While other Nikon models have an AF-A Focus Mode that automatically switches from AF-S to AF-C if a still subject starts moving, the Z 7II and Z 6II do not offer this option.
 However, switching between AF-S and AF-C is sometimes useful, such as photographing a still bird that suddenly takes flight.
-In this type of situation, you will not have a chance to switch your camera from AF-S to AF-C. The solution to this is to use AF-C and back-button focusing (which will be fully explained in the Back Button Focusing section of Chapter 5).
+In this type of situation, you will not have a chance to switch your camera from AF-S to AF-C. The solution to this is to use AF-C and back-button focusing.
 This is sometimes also referred to as AF-ON Button Focusing.
-To do this, assign Custom Setting a7 - AF activation to the AF-ON only setting, which means the Shutter Button will no longer perform any autofocusing functions, only the AF-ON Button will (see Figure 5.7 - left).
+To do this, assign Custom Setting a6 - AF Activation to the AF-ON only setting, which means the Shutter Button will no longer perform any autofocusing functions, only the AF-ON Button will (see Figure 5.7 - left).
 When choosing this AF-ON only setting, press right to access the Out-of-focus sub-menu, and set for Enable (see Figure 5.7 - right).
 (The Disable setting can be used for the trap focus technique.)
-Then set the camera to AF-C Focus Mode.
-This technique is best understood and learned if used first with Single-Point AF Autofocus Area Mode, so that you know exactly where the camera is supposed to be focusing.
-However, it can successfully be used with the Dynamic-Area AF mode as well, when you understand how this area mode operates (which will be explained in the next section).
+Then